 Small Business Marketing Principle 3: It All Starts with 1

 I wish I could tell you the secret to getting exponential marketing growth.
 Unfortunately, marketing requires a commitment and an investment to the customer.
 It requires a consistent message, patience, and perseverance.
 There really are not any shortcuts.
 It’s an uphill slog the whole way.
 The best marketers are adding new customers and getting more out of their existing customers all the time.
 They know that they moment they stop broadcasting their company’s unique approach and offerings is the moment that their competitors start to grab their market share, that they fought so hard to capture.
 Consistency is the only way.

 Small Business Marketing Principle Summary

 The most unwelcome guests at any entrepreneur’s dinner table are pride and impatience.
 Pride forces entrepreneurs to ignore the reality that their marketing is not landing.
 Impatience forces small business owners to try to accomplish too many tasks with one marketing offering.
-The most savvy entrepreneurs know that the right way to get 10,000 customers is to make 1 person aware of your product, and then to make 2 aware.
-Eventually, if you stay at it, you’ll have 10,000 customers aware, many of whom will be very loyal.
+The most savvy entrepreneurs know that the right way to get 10,000 customers is to make one person aware of your product, and then to make two aware.
+Eventually, you’ll have 10,000 customers aware –many of whom will be very loyal.